Opportunities

 • The reasonability of how you plan to spend PIC funds and whether it will effectively move the project forward.

-• In addition to uploading your Sample Work, you'll be required to provide a short description, in the corresponding field within the online application form, of what your Sample Work represents, who were the key creatives and any details that panelists should consider when viewing.
+• In addition to uploading your Previously Completed Work, you'll be required to provide a short description, in the corresponding field within the online application form, of what your Previously Completed Work represents, who were the key creatives and any details that panelists should consider when viewing.

 The Independent Review Panel will evaluate your Sample Work based on: